ZANGETU/MyProject/Mine_Test_tool/README.md

 2. motivation

-3. Minecraft (Java)
+3. minecraft (Java)

 ## Terms of Use

-Do not distribute the code as is without modification.
+Do not redistribute the code as is without modification.